krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 and there).

-That being said, I think it was overall a useful exercise to get a level of understanding of address traslation tables in ARM.
+That being said, I think it was overall a useful exercise to get a level of understanding of address translation tables in ARM.
 And I hope that provided examples (both my code snippets and references to Linux Kernel implementation) are good enough to get some people started.